tanasovich/tanasovich/README.md

 - Hi, I’m @tanasovich
-- I’m interested in data science, machine learning and automatisation.
+- I’m interested in web development, automatisation and data science.
-- 🌱 I’m currently learning machine learning.
+- I’m currently learn `Spring` and `Django`.
-- I’m looking to collaborate on open sourse non-profit projects.
+- I’m looking to collaborate on open source non-profit projects.
 - How to reach me: valentine.tanasovich@gmail.com